louisekarsten/Portfolio/README.md

-# Welcome ty my portfolio
+# Welcome to my portfolio
 In the folders presented here you will find an assorted selection of code that I have written.